joeyyy09/joeyyy09/README.md

-# Hi there!👋
-# Harshith Mente here ✨
+# Hey, I'm Harshith Mente ✨

-I'm a passionate Full Stack Developer and UI/UX Designer, constantly exploring new ways to implement technology into our lives.
+I'm a Full Stack Developer with a knack for solving complex problems through innovative technology solutions.
+Whether it’s building scalable web apps, contributing to open-source, or architecting backend systems, I’m always eager to push the limits.

+## 🚀 About Me
+I'm currently pursuing my Integrated M.Tech in Information Technology at ABV-IIITM Gwalior, and I'm actively involved in open-source development, especially around distributed tracing, monitoring systems, and web development.
+I’ve had the chance to contribute to some awesome projects, including Jaeger through the CNCF LFX Mentorship, where I worked on Kafka integration and enhanced Jaeger’s telemetry capabilities.

 ## 🔭 What I Do
 I specialize in building robust and scalable web applications using the MERN stack - MongoDB, Express, React, and Node.js.
 I am experienced in building RESTful APIs and have a deep understanding of front-end development, including HTML, CSS, and JavaScript.
 I am also proficient in UI/UX design, using tools such as Adobe XD, Figma, and Sketch to create beautiful and functional designs.

-## 🚀 My Passion
+## 🚀 What Drives Me

-I am an enthusiastic and dedicated developer, always eager to learn new things and improve my skills.
-I love to code and create websites and applications that are not only aesthetically pleasing but also efficient and effective.
+I'm passionate about tech that makes an impact.
+Whether it's through scalable architectures or well-designed user interfaces, I believe in building solutions that matter.
+I love collaborating on open-source projects and constantly learning new ways to improve performance and security.

-## 👨🏻‍💻 My Skills
+## 👨🏻‍💻 Technologies I Work With

 Here are some of the technologies I'm proficient in: